hmlongco/Factory/README.md

 }
 ```

 Our ContentView uses our view model, which is assigned to a StateObject.
 Great.
 But now we want to preview our code.
-How do we change the behavior of `ContentViewModel` so that we're not making live API calls during development?
+How do we change the behavior of `ContentViewModel` so that its `MyService` dependency isn't making live API calls during development?

 It's easy.
 Just replace `MyService` with a mock.